quiltdata/quilt/registry/README.md

 # Advanced Use
 ### Advanced: Use an alternative S3-compatible server
-Using an S3 compatible is fairly easy, and just involves setting a few variables in `~/env/registry` -- However, S3 implementations may vary from provider to provider, and Quilt doesn't currently test services other than Amazon.
+Using an S3 compatible service is fairly easy, and just involves setting a few variables in `~/env/registry` -- However, S3 implementations may vary from provider to provider, and Quilt doesn't currently test services other than Amazon.
 That said, this is known to work with Google Cloud Platform's Cloud Storage.